-709 - METAL PIPE 2020 EDITION V4.0
+709 - METAL PIPE 2020 EDITION V5.0

 The Project Manager may direct the fabricator to conduct a water-tightness test, witnessed by an Inspector, on the type or types of pipe and coupling devices to be furnished.
-Submit the test method to the Project Manager for approval before testing.
+Submit the test method for approval before testing.
 Alternate test methods may be required.